Associate Membership of The Indian Institute of Welding (AM-IIW) Examinations

-Conducted by the Indian Institute of Welding, Calcutta is a recognized qualification for the purpose of employment under the Central Government to the posts and services for which Bachelor’s Degree in Engineering in the appropriate field is a prescribed qualification.National Welders Training and Certification Scheme (NWTCS)
+“On the recommendations of the High Level Committee for Educational Qualifications, the Government of India have decided that Associate Membership Examination of the Indian Institute of Welding Calcutta is to be treated as a recognized qualification for the purpose of employment under the Central Government to the posts and service for which Bachelor’s degree in Engineering in the appropriate field is a prescribed qualification.”